 Here are eight cleaning hacks that don't work and will just waste your time and money.
 Some are even flat out dangerous!
 Skip 'em and follow the saner advice that will give you a much cleaner and safer outcome.

-A better choice is to use disposable wipes or cotton or microfiber cloths that can be tossed in the washer after every use.
+A better choice is to use disposable wipes, cotton, or microfiber cloths that can be tossed in the washer after every use.

 Save the salt for your fries and skip putting it in the washer.
 By the time clothes get into stores for you to buy, it's too late to stop dye bleeding.
 That process has to be done while the fabric is being manufactured.
 Fortunately, if all of your underwear is now pink, there are some useful hacks that might just save the day.